paxtonhyde/capstone-I/README.md

 The data I used may not have been the complete set.
 Only 72 countries had any responses and many very few.
 This skewed the overall mean because countries only a few responses would have a more extreme mean for any preference.
 I tried to avoid this problem by bootstrapping individual preferences for each country cluster.
 NumPy has a `.random.choice()` sampling method that makes it very easy to sample with weighted probabilities.

-After bootstrapping an independent *t*-test gave incredibly small *p*-values for almost all the preferences, which makes me skeptical.
+After bootstrapping an independent *t*-test gave incredibly small *p*-values for almost all the preferences, which made me skeptical.

 The plots below are illustrative though maybe not particularly enlightening.
 I included both the bootstrapped and raw versions for educational purposes.